sunscrapers/djet/README.rst

                 messages.get_messages(request),
             )

-If you want to test function-based view you should do it like this (we know it is not pretty, but you can probably live it with for now):
+If you want to test function-based view you should do it like this:

 .. code:: python

     class YourFunctionViewTest(viewtestcase.ViewTestCase):
-        view = staticmethod(tested_view_function)
+        view_function = tested_view_function

 There is no special method for testing single view methods, because it is really easy to do something like: